uvmcs2300s2024/M4OEP-bkamont/README.md

 ## Citations
 I used the bases of runners for the project and implemented 8-bit for the unicorn.
 ## Grade
 I think my program utilized the information I have learned to create a solid simple game.
 I studied the functions in the classes and played with numbers to figure out how to use the stuff I knew to implement things we didn't do in class.
-My game is usable and flexible for people to change the speed if they need to.
+I implemented most of the things from this module and  my game is usable and flexible for people to change the speed if they need to.
 I also put a lot of time into the project, making commits and pushes over a few days.
 I ended up changing plans a lot along the way which did affect my final project, but I think overall I am pretty happy with it and believe I deserve a satisfactory grade.
 I have a lot of ideas for future projects coming out of this module and belief I could use this game as a basis for that rendition of Robot Unicorn Attack I plan to make some day.

+## concepts used
+-used OpenGl and GLFW
+-Drawing
+-Keyboard input(s)
+-Mouse input(s)
+-Multiple screens in the same graphics window -Graphics with C++ classes

+Unsure if the following applies:
+-Non-input-based event